catseye/Chrysoberyl/article/Tools.md

 *   development-stage: not fully complete
 *   reference-distribution: [Philomath distribution](https://catseye.tc/distribution/Philomath_distribution)

-Philomath is an LCF-style theorem prover written in ANSI C.
+Philomath is an LCF-style theorem prover written in ANSI C.  It supports classical propositional logic in a Natural Deduction system with labelled assumptions.

 #### Implementation: Philomath (ANSI C)